Home » Movies » The Lord of the Rings: The Return of the King (2003)

 Inspirations and References

-The film is based on J.R.R.
-Tolkien’s novel The Lord of the Rings: The Return of the King, which itself was inspired by mythology, ancient history, and Tolkien’s experiences in World War I.
+The film is based directly on Tolkien’s novel The Return of the King, though with some changes for cinematic pacing.
+Tolkien’s work was heavily inspired by mythology, medieval history, and his own experiences in World War I.

 Alternate Endings and Deleted Scenes